2007 French presidential election: Electoral system

 For the first time in a presidential election, electronic voting was introduced in some areas, having been authorised in 2004.
 They were introduced in only 82 of 36,000 voting districts, and were criticised by a number of people, both on the left and on the right.
 A petition against them has also been made (see Wikinews:Electronic voting disputed in France).

 Using the three colours of the national flag (blue, white, and red) on electoral advertisements or partisan documentation was prohibited by electoral regulations.
-Ségolène Royal contended that the book Ensemble ("together") published by Nicolas Sarkozy, whose cover is blue, white and red, is effectively an electoral partisan documentation and should be covered by this prohibition.
+Ségolène Royal contended that the book Ensemble ("together") published by Nicolas Sarkozy, whose cover is blue, white and red, was effectively an electoral partisan documentation and should have been covered by this prohibition.